MKevinEvans/TensorFlow_stock_price_predictor/README.md

 ### Scaling

 In order to use an LSTM model in keras you must scale your data.
-Because it's important to include as much of the information as posible I used a MinMaxScaler as opposed to a RobustScaler, and because the distribution of values isn't normal we couldn't use a StandardScaler.
+Because it's important to include as much of the information as possible I used a MinMaxScaler as opposed to a RobustScaler, and because the distribution of values isn't normal we couldn't use a StandardScaler.

 # Modeling